eleda77/eleda77.github.io/docs/vocab_list.md

 ### J {#header-title-10}
 **jess** - a short leather strap that is fastened round each leg of a hawk

+**jib** - the projecting arm of a crane; a triangular staysail set forward of the forwardmost mast

 **jobbing** - employed to do occasional pieces of work, rather than on a regular or permanent basis